Compressed-air car: Disadvantages

-Compressed air has a lower Energy density than liquid nitrogen or hydrogen.
+Compressed air has a lower energy density than liquid nitrogen or hydrogen.

-They have less energy efficiency and range than gas turbines, internal combustion engines or battery vehicles.
-However the production of compressed air is more energy efficient and so requires less wind power and infrastructure per unit of energy.

 While batteries somewhat maintain their voltage throughout their discharge and chemical fuel tanks provide the same power densities from the first to the last litre, the pressure of compressed air tanks falls as air is drawn off.
 There are mechanical methods (e.g. continuously variable transmissions or auxiliary motors) to reduce this effect, but they add expense.

 Developers and manufacturers

 Various companies are investing in the research, development and deployment of compressed air cars.
 The MDI Air Car made its public South African debut in 2002.
 It was predicted to be in production "within six months" in January 2004.
 As of 2022, it was not in production.

 MDI

 MDI has proposed a range of vehicles made up of AIRPod, OneFlowAir, CityFlowAir, MiniFlowAir and MultiFlowAir.
 One of the main innovations of this company is its implementation of its "active chamber", which is a compartment which heats the air (through the use of a fuel) in order to double the energy output.
 This 'innovation' was first used in torpedoes in 1904.